Should my pet be vaccinated?

 Which core vaccines should my dog receive?

-- Canine distemper: Affects the respiratory and nervous systems, and is often fatal
+- Canine distemper: Affects the respiratory and nervous systems, and often is fatal

 - Infectious hepatitis: Caused by adenovirus type-1, hepatitis can lead to acute or chronic liver inflammation